napari/napari-release-tools/additional_notes/0.6.0/highlights.md

 For developers: napari now depends on Python 3.10+ and Pydantic v2.2.

-We've supported both pydantic 1 and 2 since 0.4.19, but we're now ready to take advantage of performance and API improvements of Pydantic 2.
+We've supported both pydantic 1 and 2 since 0.4.19, but we're now ready to take advantage of performance and API improvements in Pydantic 2.
 If your library depends on Pydantic 1.x, now would be a good time to upgrade, or it will not be compatible with napari going forward.
 ([#7589](https://github.com/napari/napari/pull/7589))